UPPMAX/UPPMAX-documentation/docs/cluster_guides/backup.md

 Backup is done on:

 - Home directories (on Rackham these also have snapshots)
-- All of Bianca (projects named sensYYYYXXX), except in folders named "nobackup"
+- All of Bianca (projects named `sensYYYYXXX`), except in folders named `nobackup`
-- SciLifeLab Storage projects (named sllstoreYYYYXXX), except in folders named "nobackup"
+- SciLifeLab Storage projects (named `sllstoreYYYYXXX`), except in folders named `nobackup`
-- UPPMAX Storage projects (uppstore20YYXXX) except in folders named "nobackup"
+- UPPMAX Storage projects (`uppstore20YYXXX`) except in folders named `nobackup`
-- UPPMAX Offload storage projects (uppoff20YYXXX)
+- UPPMAX Offload storage projects (`uppoff20YYXXX`)
-- SNIC projects (named snicYYYY-X-ZZZZ)
+- SNIC projects (named `snicYYYY-X-ZZZZ`)

 ## What should I put in directories with backup?

-- In short, irreplaceable data should be placed there.
-This includes especially raw sequencing data and any other data that cannot be recreated by any effort.
-Scripts and other files that are needed to reproduce or repeat the analyses should also be placed on backup.
+Irreplaceable data that you are not actively working on.

+???- question "What are examples of irreplacable data?"

+    Examples of irreplaceable data are:

+    - Raw/unprocessed measurements, which cannot be reproduced from a script
+    - Scripts for your analysis

-## What should I not put in directories with backup?
+???- question "Why should I not work actively on my data in a regular folder?"

-- Directories where you are actively working, especially if you are creating or modifying many files.
     The backup mechanisms cannot keep up with large amounts of files changing on a rapid basis.

+## What should I put in directories without backup?

+Reproducible/intermediate data that you are actively working on.

+The backup mechanisms cannot keep up with large amounts of files changing on a rapid basis.

-## How robust is uppmax storage?
+## How robust is UPPMAX storage?

-- All UPPMAX storage systems use RAID technology to make storage more robust through redundancy.
+All UPPMAX storage systems use RAID technology to make storage more robust through redundancy.

-- This means that two or more disks must fail in the same "RAID volume" before there is a risk of data loss.
+This means that two or more disks must fail in the same "RAID volume" before there is a risk of data loss.

-- However, this technology does not protect against user error (e.g. "rm -rf * in your project directory) or in case of a significant disaster (e.g. fire in computer hall).
+- However, this technology does not protect against user error (e.g. `rm -rf *` in your project directory) or in case of a significant disaster (e.g. fire in computer hall).
 - Off-site backup is crucial.

 ## How can I access my backups?